Andecha Astur

-Andecha Astur (Asturian for: Asturian Group) is an Asturian nationalist leftist political party of Spain.
+Andecha Astur (Asturian for: Asturian Common Work or Asturian Solidarity) is an Asturian nationalist leftist political party of Spain.

 History

 The party was founded in 1990.
-From 2003 to 2007 they had two councilmen, one in Riosa and the other in Carreño which they lost in 2007 elections.
+Between 2003 and 2007, they had two councilmen, one in Riosa and the other in Carreño, which they lost in 2007 elections.
 Current days Andecha Astur is working with some other nationalist parties of Spain.